Orion00/Orion00.github.io/about.markdown

 permalink: /about/
 ---

-AI Generated images are with the use of Dall-E 2 with the prompts:
+AI Generated images are with the use of generative AI with the prompts:

+## Dall-E 2

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/AIGenerated/DALL-E/CatLaptop.png" alt="" style="width:100px;"/>
 Cat Laptop - "Drawing of a cat typing on a laptop"